2025–26 PBA season

 The 2025–26 PBA season, also referred to as PBA season 50 or PBA 50, is the 50th season of the Philippine Basketball Association (PBA).
 The season began on October 5, 2025, and is set to conclude in December 2026.

-The first activity of the season was the PBA season 50 draft on September 7.
+The first activity of the season was the PBA season 50 draft on September 7, 2025.
 The Philippine Cup acts as the season-opening conference.
 This is then followed by the Commissioner's Cup and the season-ending Governors' Cup.

 This is also be the first season of competition for the Titan Ultra Giant Risers, after Pureblends Corporation acquired the NorthPort Batang Pier franchise in October.

+The 2026 PBA All-Star Weekend was held from March 6 to 8, 2026 in Candon, Ilocos Sur.

 50th anniversary events

-The league's golden anniversary celebrations will continue into this season.
+The league's golden anniversary celebrations continued into this season.
 The season logo in gold was unveiled on February 10.
 There will also be a reunion of its 50 Greatest Players for the opening ceremony, ten of which were added last season.

+The league also renamed the Finals Most Valuable Player award, with 19-time champion Ramon Fernandez becoming the award's namesake beginning with the 2025–26 Philippine Cup finals.

-The league also play international games for the first time since the 2019 season.
-A selection of games will be held in the United Arab Emirates and in Bahrain throughout the season.
+The league played international games for the first time since the 2019 season.
+A selection of games were held in the United Arab Emirates and in Bahrain throughout the season, with a game in Guam also being considered.
 Also planned are exhibition games against teams from Japan's B.League.

 Season changes

 The order of the league's three conferences was reverted to the traditional order for the first time since the 2022–23 PBA season.
 The Philippine Cup is the first conference of the season, after it was held as the last conference in each of the last two seasons.
 The Commissioner's Cup will be the second conference and the Governors' Cup will be the season-ending conference.
 The eighth-seed playoff game no longer be held, meaning that the final playoff berth always be determined by tiebreakers.

 Due to the third window of 2027 FIBA Basketball World Cup qualifiers in July 2026 and the 2026 Asian Games in September, the league plans to hold a mid-season pocket tournament which will feature two foreign teams.
-Eastern, Macau Black Bears, and a team from Indonesia are among the teams which have expressed interest in taking part after previously seeking to compete in one of the conferences.
+Eastern, Macau Black Bears, and a team from Indonesia are among the teams which have expressed interest in taking part after previously seeking to compete in one of the conferences, though the Black Bears would end up joining for the Commissioner's Cup.

 Rule changes

-The league introduced nine rule changes effective for this season.
+The league introduced ten rule changes effective for this season.
 The changes are as follows: